MIC-DKFZ/nnUNet/documentation/expected_epoch_times.md

 presented in this section!

 ## First step: Make sure you have the right software!
-In order to get maximum performance, you need to have pytorch compiled cuDNN 8.0.2 or newer.
+In order to get maximum performance, you need to have pytorch compiled with a recent cuDNN version (8002 or newer is a must!).
+Unfortunately the currently provided pip/conda installable pytorch versions have a bug which causes their performance to be very low (see https://github.com/pytorch/pytorch/issues/57115 and https://github.com/pytorch/pytorch/issues/50153).
+They are about 2x-3x slower than the numbers we report in the table above.
+You need to have a pytorch version that was compiled from source to get maximum performance as shown in the table above.
 The easiest way to get that is by using the [Nvidia pytorch Docker](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
 If you cannot use docker, you will need to compile pytorch yourself.
-For that, first download and install cuDNN 8.0.2 or newer from the [Nvidia homepage](https://developer.nvidia.com/cudnn), then follow the
+For that, first download and install cuDNN from the [Nvidia homepage](https://developer.nvidia.com/cudnn), then follow the
 [instructions on the pytorch website](https://github.com/pytorch/pytorch#from-source) on how to compile it.

-cuDNN 8.0.2 or newer is essential to get good performance from Turing GPUs.
-Pytorch 1.6.0 only comes with 7.6.5 which will not give you tensor core acceleration for mixed precision for 3D networks.
-If you are using Volta GPUs (V100) getting cuDNN 8.0.2 is not required to get a speed boost with mixed precision training (but it will still increase your speed!).
-Pascal GPUs will not profit from mixed precision training and should behave the same with 8.0.2 and 7.6.5.

-Future releases of pytorch will be compiled with a more recent version of cuDNN.
-It is worth to check your cuDNN version before you take any action.
-To do that, run
+If you compiled pytorch yourself, you can check for the correct cuDNN version by running:
 ```bash
 python -c 'import torch;print(torch.backends.cudnn.version())'
 ```
 If the output is `8002` or higher, then you are good to go.
 If not you may have to take action.
+IMPORTANT: this only applies to pytorch that was compiled from source. pip/conda installed pytorch will report a new cuDNN version but still have poor performance due to the bug linked above.

 ## Identifying the bottleneck
 If the software is up to date and you are still experiencing problems, this is how you can figure out what is going on: